Are the Days of Blogging Long Gone?

 And while blogging is a popular avenue of choice for personal and professional bloggers, the digital age has pushed audiences past the written art form.
 Newer, more dynamic, and engaging formats now come in the form of vlogs or video blogs.

-From Writer-Centric to Reader-Focused
+From Writer-Centric to Reader-Focused Blogs

-Personal bloggers – the ones writing about what's going on in their lives – have since waned, and lifestyle bloggers have started picking up their game.
+Personal bloggers – the ones writing about what's going on in their lives – have since waned, and lifestyle bloggers have stepped up their game.
 Gone are the days of blogs as personal journals and diaries.
-Most readers are now gravitating towards written materials that are relevant to them.
+Nowadays, businesses are taking full advantage of whatever platform they can use to reach a wider audience.
+Videos, podcasts, and even blogs fall under the umbrella of content marketing strategies that companies use to further their reach.

-For instance, folks looking for different tips to survive their freshman year in university or the best British international school admissions hacks to ace their admissions exams.
-They are the most likely people to visit articles on blog sites from educational institutions.
-Similarly, those looking to improve their health will find materials published by companies belonging to the health and wellness industry.
+Most readers have also gravitated towards written materials that are more relevant to them.
+For instance, students looking for tips to survive their freshman year in university, or searching for the best international school admissions are the most likely to visit articles on blog sites from educational institutions.
+Similarly, folks looking to improve their health and wellness will seek out materials published by blogs in the health and wellness vertical.
+The focus has shifted from the writer's experiences and thoughts to a focus on reader's needs and wants at a given time.

-The focus has shifted from the writer's experiences and thoughts to a reader's needs and wants at a given time.
-Noticeably, within the past five years, businesses that utilize content marketing have experienced an impressive organic increase in website traffic through regular blogging.
-This traffic increase is credited to relevant and meaningful content, including blogs, regularly published on a company's website and shared numerous times on social media.
+Noticeably, over the past years, companies and businesses that utilize content marketing have experienced a significant organic traffic boost through regular blogging.
+This traffic increase is credited to people's craving for relevant and helpful content that is published regularly on a company's blog and shared on social media, including blog posts, video, and other content.

-How to Maintain a Relevant Blog Today
+Tips to Build and Manage a Blog Today

 I. Think strategically about your content

-Your content has to attract people right off the bat and keep them engaged and wanting more.
 Put as much effort into the planning process as you do the creative process.

 II.
 Keep user experience at the forefront